ECJ2BX Keel-billed Toucan - La Laguna del Lagarto Lodge - Boca Tapada, San Carlos, Costa Rica

 Gulf of Panama Islets / Panama Canal Transit

-Today, explore the tiny islets of the Gulf of Panama by Zodiac or kayak.
-Here we might spot frigatebirds, brown pelicans, neotropical cormorants, and brown boobies.
+Today, explore the tiny islets of the Gulf of Panama by Zodiac.
+Here you might spot frigatebirds, brown pelicans, neotropical cormorants, and brown boobies.
 Set sail for the Panama Canal this afternoon.
 Stretching more than 50 miles, the canal was a colossal engineering feat completed in 1914.
 It is still traversed by some 14,000 ships every year.
-As cargo ships tend to pass through the canal during the day, we’ll most likely begin our crossing at night, when the canal is dramatically lit.
+As cargo ships tend to pass through the canal during the day, the ship will most likely begin crossing at night, when the canal is dramatically lit.

 Meals Included: Breakfast, Lunch, Dinner